theatlasroom/tidbits/languages/javascript.md

   - updates to a property only apply to the object not to the prototype

 ## ES6
-* `Object.assign()`- copy the values of all enumerable own properties form one or more source objects to a target object.
+* `Object.assign()`- copy the values of all enumerable own properties from one or more source objects to a target object.
 The function returns the target object.
   - this assigns properties as opposed to just copying them or defining new properties

 ### let